 Imagine mini Dinos running in all directions talking a different language.
 Somehow we made it work and not only did we get some great footage, the kids (and parents) absolutely loved our suits!
 Our product passed the test with flying colours.
 Literally.

 There was so much that could have gone wrong with this shoot but if you're nice to everyone you meet and always bring good energy then things turn out well.

 Time to ramp it up.

 By this point we were getting a great reaction from everyone we spoke to and the product / brand looked awesome.
 To launch with a bang and grow quickly we needed investment.
 So the next challenge was to create realistic forecasts.
 How much would we need to cover operating costs for an entire year - a good amount of time to prove the concept, build a community of customers and secure orders from retailers.

 We needed £150K.

 To break this down into a more manageable task we said we needed to find 15 people to invest £10k each and that's pretty much exactly what we did.

-Here's a link to our funding page which was used to raise the money.
+We used our funding page which to raise the money.

 LEARNING: BITE-SIZE THE CHALLENGE & GET A GOOD LAWYER